-The Art League Academy welcomes artists and students in all media at all skill levels, including true beginners.
-Taught by professional art educators, students can choose from many art classes and workshops that change monthly.
+The gallery is located mid-island on Shelter Cove Lane, inside Arts Center of Coastal Carolina, next to the box office.
+Art League Academy welcomes artists and students in all media at all skill levels, including true beginners.
+Taught by professional art educators, students can choose from many art classes and workshops in most media.
+Art League Academy is located at 843/681-5060 or visit (www.ArtLeagueHHI.org).